 - Does my business model require me to file as a Corporation?

 There are several different structures to file your business under, and each one serves a purpose for whichever stage you’re in when starting your business.
 When I first opened my Salon, I began as a Sole Proprietorship since I was the only worker/owner.
 This structure gives you outright control of your business.
 With this structure, your transaction, as well as your asset and liabilities, are grouped.
-Here’s the exciting part; this means that a lien can be placed on your personal as well as business assets.
+Here’s the exciting part; this means that if you are sued, the person suing you may place a lien on your personal and business assets.
 So think this one through when deciding on which structure to classify your business.

 Then there is a Partnership.
-Is where two or more people are looking to start a business together.
+It’s where two or more people are looking to start a business together.
 It is probably the simplest structure for a business partnership.
 There are two types of Partnerships, one called Limited Partnership, where one of the partners have unlimited liability, and the other has limited liability.
 And in a Limited Liability Partnership, all owners are given the benefit of limited liability.
 I encourage you to research them both then decide which one is best for you.

 The LLC structure is called a Limited Liability Company.
-I like to say that LLCs have both worlds’ best because you get the benefits of a Partnership as well as a Corporation.
-This structure has it’s pros and cons just as the other structures, but I like this one because whatever profits and losses the business have it gets treated as personal income, so this would avoid you being taxed as if you were a corporation.
-This would be good for someone who wants to protect their assets, like their kids.
+I like to say that LLCs have the best of both worlds’ best because you get the benefits of a Partnership as well as a Corporation.
+This structure has it’s pros and cons just like the other formats, but I like this one because whatever profits and losses the business have it gets treated as personal income, so this would avoid you getting taxed as if you were a corporation.
+LLC’s would be suitable for someone who wants to protect their assets, like their kids.
 Just Kidding!!
 Kids are an asset, but no one can sue your business and take your kids, right?
 Who wants them, anyway?
 HA, HA!